gostrafx/lua-file-creator/README.md

 ## ✨ Enjoy Using Lua File Creator?

 Leave a ⭐ on the [GitHub repo](https://github.com/gostrafx/lua-file-creator) (if public) or share it with fellow Lua developers!

+## ☕ Support the Project

+If you find this extension helpful and want to support its development, you can [**Buy Me a Coffee**](https://streamelements.com/gostrafx/tip) — every bit of support helps keep the updates coming!